devangk003/GoFetch/data/README.md

 ])
 ```

-## 🚀 Integration with DataInsight Platform
+## 🚀 Integration with GoFetch Platform

 The imported data is ready for: